UANATACA/TSA-REPO/tsa_gui.md

 The .tsq file ready to be included in the request call to the TSA server.

-## Requests
+> STEP 2: Timestamp request

-An HTTP request to the TSA server using the calculated hash value is sent.
-At this point the hash file, the server URL and the client billing credentials must be included.
+An HTTP request to the TSA server sending the calculated hash value .tsq.
+At this point is required the hash file, the server URL and the client billing credentials to be included in the request.

 **Example**